-^{3. &}lt;u>The Interchange Fee (Amendment) (EU Exit) Regulations 2019 (SI 2019/284).
+3. The Interchange Fee (Amendment) (EU Exit) Regulations 2019 (SI 2019/284).
 Available at: www.legislation.gov.uk/uksi/2019/284/contents/made

-The PSR's role as a UK competent authority for in relation to the IFR
+The PSR's role in relation to the IFR

-- The PSR is responsible for monitoring compliance with the IFR in the UK and for taking enforcement action where appropriate.
-We will cooperate with other competent authorities, both in the UK and in other Member States, as appropriate.
-This will include close cooperation with the Financial Conduct Authority (FCA) in monitoring compliance with Articles 8(2), 8(5)-and-), 8(6), 9, 10(1)-and-), 10(5), 11 and 12-in the UK., as the FCA also has functions relating to the monitoring and enforcement of these provisions.
-5 - 1.5 The IFR is European law that is directly applicable in the UK.
-The interpretation of what the IFR requires and how parties comply with it are ultimately questions of European UK law for the national and EU courts.
-We cannot provide definitive interpretations we can only set out our approach when acting as the competent authority in the UK.
+- 1.4 The PSR is responsible for monitoring compliance with the IFR and for taking enforcement action where appropriate.
+We will cooperate with other authorities, as appropriate.
+This will include close cooperation with the FCA in monitoring compliance with Articles 8(2), 8(5), 8(6), 9, 10(1), 10(5), 11 and 12, as the FCA also has functions relating to the monitoring and enforcement of these provisions. - 1.5 The interpretation of what the IFR requires and how parties comply with it are ultimately questions of UK law for the courts.
+We cannot provide definitive interpretations we can only set out our approach.